-The information provided under this Exhibit is retrieved from the Subrecipient Agreement and, if applicable, the Subrecipient's approved application in response to the NOFA.
+The information provided under this Exhibit is retrieved from the Subrecipient Agreement and the Subrecipient's approved application in response to the Notice of Funding Availability for Affordable Housing Development & Preservation Program - Multifamily Rehabilitation.
 In coordination and agreement with the Subrecipient, the County will utilize the information below to set up detailed performance management goals for the Subrecipient to meet through implementing and completing the project.